wp-plugins/listly/readme.txt

 **Integrate Numbered Lists/Listicles on Wordpress & Beyond**

 Use Listy to create, curate or collaborate visually-appealing, social list-posts.
-A powerful combo in one plugin that also frees your content to be discovered / distributed beyond your blog.
+A powerful combo in one plugin that frees your content to be discovered / distributed beyond your blog.

 No list is ever truly complete, so engage the crowd, make them your crowd.